XML RSSGet our feed

 2. Adventists, led by William Miller, predicted Jesus would return on March 21, 1844.
 When Jesus failed to appear, Miller revised his prediction to October 22, 1844.

 3. Jehovah's Witnesses, working from Miller's failed calculations, taught that Jesus would return in the fall of 1914.
-When Jesus failed to appear, they claimed He returned invisibly.
+When Jesus failed to appear, they claimed He returned invisibly or secretly or spiritually.
+Jehovah's Witnesses' leader Judge Rutherford then claimed that Abraham, Isaac and Jacob would return in 1925.

-5. Jehovah's Witnesses then proclaimed that Jesus would return in 1975 but again, Jesus failed to appear on their schedule.
+Jehovah's Witnesses then proclaimed that Jesus would return in 1975 but again, Jesus was a no show and their prediction was demonstrated to be false.

-6. William Branham, the charismatic false prophet, expected Jesus to return in 1977.
+4. William Branham, the charismatic false prophet, expected Jesus to return in 1977 but Willie was wrong.

-Others predicted the Rapture would happen in 1989, 1991 or 1994 or 1995 - pick almost any date - and some nut somewhere thought the Rapture would happen on that date.
+6. Others predicted the Rapture would happen in 1989 and 1991 and 1994 and 1995.
+Pick almost any date and some nut somewhere thought the Rapture would happen on that date.

 believe in the Rapture

-The Rapture is the future event, which could happen at any moment, when Jesus returns in the clouds to catch up the dead in Christ and Christians who are alive at His coming, to take them to heaven, before the Tribulation begins.
+It is nutty to try to predict the Rapture.
+The Rapture is the future event, which could happen at any moment, when Jesus returns in the clouds to catch up the dead in Christ and Christians who are alive at His coming, to take them to heaven, before the Tribulation begins, 1 Thessalonians 4:13-18.

 Gracethrufaith defends the Pre-Trib Rapture